-A restricted purposes company (normally have its name ending with “(SPV) Limited” or “(SPV) Ltd”) is quite similar to a BVI business company but it may only be registered for transactions and activities with limited purposes such as insolvency-remote issues, securitizations or off-balance-sheet financing work.
+A restricted purpose company (normally having its name ending with “(SPV) Limited” or “(SPV) Ltd”) is quite similar to a BVI business company but it may only be registered for transactions and activities with limited purposes such as insolvency-remote issues, securitizations or off-balance-sheet financing work.

-There are some specific requirements for those who wish to establish a restricted purpose company in the British Virgin Island:
+There are some specific requirements for those who wish to establish a restricted purpose company in the British Virgin Islands:

 - The company must be a company limited by shares;